DopTrack/estimate/README.md

 ```

 Data and metadata can be found in the tar files and are extracted during the execution of the scripts.

+## Authors
+This Software has been developed on ideas and software from the following developers/contributors:

+Bart Root ORCID logo 0000-0001-7742-1434, Technische Universiteit Delft (Developer)
+Pavel Novak, University of West Bohemia (Contributor)

+## License
+The contents of this repository are licensed under a GNU General Public License v3.0 (see LICENSE file).

+Copyright notice:

+Technische Universiteit Delft hereby disclaims all copyright interest in the program “GSH package”.
+GSH is a MATLAB package to do Global Spherical Harmonic Analyses (GSHA) and Synthesis (GSHS) for Crust1.0. written by the Author(s).
+Henri Werij, Faculty of Aerospace Engineering, Technische Universiteit Delft.

+© 2021, B.C.
+Root

+## References

+The main part of the code is based on the software project Tudat: TU Delft Astronomical Toolbox and can be found on https://docs.tudat.space/en/latest/

+Furthermore, the DopTrack/estimate code is part of a larger DopTrack codebase.
+You are free to acknowlege us!

+## Would you like to contribute?
+If you have any comments, feedback, or recommendations, feel free to reach out by sending an email to b.c.root@tudelft.nl

+If you would like to contribute directly, you are welcome to fork this repository.

+Thank you and enjoy!